pagkly/Zed/Investopedia3/Voluntary Plan Termination.md

 -   If the business is to be sold to another company or purchased by another company
 -   If the employer is switching to an alternative retirement plan

 Under a voluntary plan termination, the assets must be distributed to participants in a manner described by federal law.
 The employer has the unilateral right to modify or end the retirement plan at any time.
-This right is set out by the [Employee Retirement Income Security Act of 1974](https://www.investopedia.com/terms/e/erisa.asp).
+This right is set out by the [[Employee Retirement Income Security Act of 1974]](https://www.investopedia.com/terms/e/erisa.asp).

 The allocation of plan assets is usually done by the plan administrator or trustee.
 An employer must distribute assets from a terminated plan as soon as administratively feasible after the plan is terminated.
-Affected participants can usually roll over the distributed money to another qualified plan or [individual retirement account](https://www.irs.gov/forms-pubs/about-publication-590-a) (IRA).
+Affected participants can usually roll over the distributed money to another qualified plan or [[individual retirement account]](https://www.irs.gov/forms-pubs/about-publication-590-a) (IRA).

 The IRS states: "For terminated defined benefit plans with insufficient money to pay all of the benefits, the Pension Benefit Guaranty Corporation will guarantee the payment of vested pension benefits up to limits set by law.